Crocoblock/developer-documentation/18-jet-compare-wishlist/01-hooks/03-settings/filters.md

 ## jet-cw/dashboard/settings/ . $setting

-Дозволяє отримати доступ для зображення та модифікації сторінки налаштувань прикладової панелі за ключем сторінки `$setting`.
+Allows access to view and modify the settings page for the example panel by the page key `$setting`.

 **Args:**

-- `$page_id` - string - ключ сторінки налаштувань
+- `$page_id` - string - the settings page key

 **Location:**
 <a href="https://github.com/ZemezLab/jet-compare-wishlist/blob/master/includes/class-jet-cw-settings.php">